 This, in turn, boosts our confidence and prepares us to take on bigger tasks, and with that confidence, our chances of succeeding in it also increase.

 Hence, at the core of a person being successful, lies how empowered he feels in doing something.

 That feeling of empowerment is partly something he instilled in himself and partly what others bestowed him with.

 Here, we are talking about that overall feeling empowerment.

 According to an article published by Ourworldindata.org in 2019, women form 49.6% of the world’s population.

-So, when we speak about the concept of empowerment of the human race, we cannot NOT talk about one half of the total population.
-It is implied, isn’t it ?
+So, when we speak about the concept of empowerment of the human race, we can NOT talk about one-half of the total population.
+It is implied, isn’t it?